Adeithe/TwitchTMI/README.md

 Implementation of TwitchIRC in Java 8

-**NOTE:** The ReadTheDocs documentation is currently empty.
-I'll be adding this in the near future.

 ## Getting Started
 All examples of how to get started with TwitchTMI are available at [/src/test/java](https://github.com/Adeithe/TwitchTMI/tree/master/src/test/java)